When you pick up a handheld transceiver and communicate on

 sunspot cycle.
 A peak occurred during the year 2000 and

-the next peak will occur around 2011.
+and another peak occurred in 2011.
 A sunspot low occurs

 at the midpoint of this cycle.
 When the sunspots are at